Monthly Archives: March 2021

 Understanding Relative Humidity

 What is relative humidity anyway?
 Well, to explain that, we have to look at absolute humidity first.
-And before that, w
+And before that, we have

 It’s been a particularly rough winter, and with the whipping winds and endless mountains of snow, you’ve had a lot of power outages.
 After the third time your home lost power in a month, you decided enough was enough and that you needed a generator.